-The maximum number of participants is six, so as to enable a true interaction between the Greeter and his or her companions on the walk.
+The maximum number of participants is 6, so as to enable a true interaction between the Greeter and his or her companions on the walk.

 We communicate solely by email, until we find an available Greeter.
-It is therefore essential that you be able to read and reply to your emails, including during your stay in Paris.
+It is therefore essential for you to be able to read and reply to your emails, including during your stay in Paris.